11. Radial and Axial Expansion and Contraction

 11.2.3.
 Mass Conservation

-Due to the requirement that all components within a Block be the same height, the conservation of mass post-axial expansion is not trivial.
-At the Block-level, the axial expansion target component is guaranteed to have its mass conserved post-axial expansion.
-For pinned-blocks, this is typically chosen to be the most neutronically important component; e.g., in a fuel Block this is typically the fuel component.
-All other components, assuming they expand at a different rate than the fuel, will exhibit non-conservation on the Block-level as mass is redistributed across the axially-neighboring blocks.
-However, the mass of all solid components at the assembly-level are designed to be conserved if the following are met for a given assembly design.
+Due to the fact that all components within a Block are the same height, the conservation of mass post-axial expansion is not trivial.
+The axial expansion target component plays a critical role in the conservation of mass.
+For pinned-blocks, this is typically chosen to be the most neutronically important Component; e.g., in a fuel Block this is typically the fuel Component.
+Generally speaking, components which are not the axial expansion target will exhibit non-conservation on the Block-level as mass is redistributed across the axially- neighboring blocks; this is discussed in more detail in Section 11.2.3.1.
+However, the mass of all solid components are designed to be conserved at the assembly-level if the following are met for a given assembly design.

 1. Axial continuity of like-objects.
 E.g., pins, clad, etc.